Eagle in Waukesha County, Wisconsin — The American Midwest (Great Lakes)

 The educational facility served as a kindergarten classroom for the Eagle Elementary School into the 1980s.

 Erected 1975 by Waukesha County Historical Society (Marker refurbished in 2011).
 (Marker Number 07-02.)

 Other nearby markers.
-At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-The Cobblestone (approx. 0.6 miles away); Eagle Genesee Depot (approx. 5.6 miles away); Revolutionary War Veteran (approx. 6.6 miles away); Mukwonago (approx. 6.7 miles away); Saylesville (approx. 7 miles away); Dousman (approx. 7.3 miles away); Heaven City (approx. 7.7 miles away).
+At least 8 other markers are The Cobblestone (approx. 0.6 miles away); Eagle (approx. 2.3 miles away); Genesee Depot (approx. 5.6 miles away); Revolutionary War Veteran (approx. 6.6 miles away); Mukwonago (approx. 6.7 miles away); Saylesville (approx. 7 miles away); Dousman (approx. 7.3 miles away); Heaven City (approx. 7.7 miles away).
 Touch for a list and map of all markers in Eagle.